 There are different rates for each age group, from school leavers (16yrs) upwards.
 The government sets these rates and reviews them yearly.
 The rates change in April each year and are advised by the independent body Low Pay Commission.

 All employers are legally obliged to pay the National Minimum Wage, irrespective of their size.
 The Government has published information on how to ensure you are paying your workers at least the minimum wage, and updated guidance on calculating the minimum wage.

 What is the National Living Wage?
 (NLW)

-The National Living wage is the highest band of the National Minimum Wage which staff should be paid if they are aged 25 or over (up until 30th March 2021) and if they are aged 23 or over, from 1st April 2021.
+The National Living wage is simply the highest band of the National Minimum Wage which staff should be paid if they are (from 1st April 2021) aged 23 or over.

-There are penalties on employers for failure to pay the correct amount, these are outlined below.
-But first, lets consider the Living Wage.
+There are penalties on employers for failure to pay the correct National Minimum Wage or National Living Wage amount, these are outlined below.

 NLW, NMW Wage rates, penalties for non compliance:

-Currently non payment is enforced by HMRC who can issue a notice of underpayment.
-This will calculate the arrears of pay to be paid and the penalty set at 100% of the total underpayment of the NMW, with a minimum penalty of £100 and a maximum penalty of £20,000.
+HMRC enforces the NMW and NLW.
+They can enforce non payment by issuing a notice of underpayment.
+This will calculate the arrears of pay to be paid and the penalty, set at 100% of the total underpayment of the NMW, with a minimum penalty of £100 and a maximum penalty of £20,000.
 If an employer does not comply with the notice of underpayment, the enforcement officer can: